bharat710/Dynamic-CSV-Reader/README.md

 # CSV Reader Columnar

-A Java-based columnar CSV processing engine that uses a chunk-based pipeline architecture for efficient data filtering and projection operations.
+A columnar CSV processing engine that uses a chunk-based pipeline architecture for efficient data filtering and projection operations.

 ## Overview